gpnlab/Privilege-Recognition-Task/README.md

 ## 08/31 Week Tasks:

 1. Add suport for more question types (slider)
+2. Save seed + add to config
-2. Create the preset config with configurable order
+3. Create the preset config with configurable order
-3. Test out the bias thresholds
+4. Test out the bias thresholds
-4. Save the question and answers to json rather than csv
+5. Save the question and answers to json rather than csv

 ## Completed: